genropy/genropy_saved/docs/genro/webpage_elements/controller/dataformula.rst

 	.. method:: pane.dataFormula(path, formula[, **kwargs])

-	``dataFormula`` allows to insert a value into a specific address of the :ref:`genro-datastore` calculated through a formula
+	``dataFormula`` allows to insert a value into a specific address of the :ref:`genro_datastore` calculated through a formula

 	.. note:: dataFormula does not have to be necessarily a mathematical formula!